RA-DevProjects/Password-Strength-Checker/README.md

 - Allows user to test multiple passwords in one session

-Requirements
+Requirements:
 - Python 3.8 or newer
 - No external libraries required

-How to Run
+How to Run:
 Download or clone the repository, then run the script from a terminal

-How it works
+How it works:
 1. The user is prompted to enter a password
 2. Empty passwords are rejected
 3. The password is checked against common passwords